Bruno Brígido

-Bruno Brígido de Oliveira (born 9 March 1991), known as Bruno Brígido, is a Brazilian footballer who plays for Portuguese club Académico de Viseu as a goalkeeper.
+Bruno Brígido de Oliveira (born 9 March 1991), known as Bruno Brígido, is a Brazilian footballer who plays for América Mineiro as a goalkeeper.

 Club career

 Born in Criciúma, Santa Catarina, Bruno graduated with hometown's Criciúma.
 During his spell at the youth setup, he was also a squash player, but chose football.

 On 24 September 2011, Bruno made his professional debut, starting in a 0–2 away loss against Boa Esporte for the Série B championship.
 He spent the whole campaign as a third-choice, however.
 Bruno was elected as first-choice in 2013, and made his Série A debut on 26 May, playing the full 90 minutes in a 3–1 home win against Bahia.

 On 11 March 2015, Bruno signed a four-year deal with fellow league team Coritiba.
 He appeared in ten league matches for Coritiba between May and July.

 At the start of 2016, Bruno joined XV de Piracicaba on loan for the 2016 Campeonato Paulista.
 He participated in twelve matches in the aforementioned competition for Piracicaba before leaving on 12 April.

 On 28 January 2025, Bruno moved to Académico de Viseu on a one-and-a-half-year deal.